Course: Indian Religions and Business (Hinduism,

 by EENI:

-Azim Premji: director of Wipro (a global information
+Azim Premji: director of Wipro (a global information technology company), he is one of

-twenty-five people who “have drastically changed the way we live, work or think”;
+twenty-five people who “have drastically changed the way we live, work or think”

-Yusuf Khwaja Hamied: founder of CIPLA,
+Yusuf Hamied: founder of CIPLA,

-one of the largest generic pharmaceutical companies in the world.
+one of the largest generic pharmaceutical companies in the world

-Political-economic interactions with the other civilizations.
+Political-economic interactions with the other civilizations

 This Professional Course is aimed at those executives and companies wishing to do